nopara73/ZeroLink/README.md

 ![](http://i.imgur.com/3LtkqNA.png)

 While the recommended strict coin selection properly separates mixed coins from each other, it does not protect against the [dead change attack](https://www.dash.org/forum/threads/dead-change-an-anonymity-issue.3019/).
 Change outputs will be used for different purposes, therefore it is possible to connect those payments together.
 Fortunately it does not affect the anonymity set of other users who participated in the mix, but it does affect individual privacy.
-To encourage more cautious user behavior post-mix wallet MAY implement a transaction labeling system, so users can decide manually what purcheses it does not care about if they are connected together by third party observers.
+To encourage more cautious user behavior post-mix wallet MAY implement a transaction labeling system, so users can decide manually what purchases it does not care about if they are connected together by third party observers.

 ##### Additional Anonymity Set